spsforks/SCons-scons-wiki/GSoC2008/Ideas.md

 Some builders are significantly faster if they compile more than one program at a time.
 Other builders can optimize better if they can see more than one file at a time.
 What these builders have in common is that they want to be passed all the out-of-date source files in the same step.

-[[!bug 1086]] offers further discussion of the issues and and [[!bug 1381]] has a patch that partially implements this concept.
+[bug #1086](/SCons/scons/issues/1086) offers further discussion of the issues and and [bug #1381](/SCons/scons/issues/1381) has a patch that partially implements this concept.
 The patch is several years old and is unlikely to work in its current state, but it should provide a good starting point.

 Finishing the development, creating regression tests, and writing the documentation is unlikely to be a full summer's worth of work, but it could easily be combined with other smaller tasks to fill out the time.